-"Why so quickly?"
+"Why so fast?"
 Red asked, startled, and Vio echoed the sentiment.

 Zelda slowed in her pacing and came to a stop in front of them.
-"I know I said we'd probably be fine until midwinter," she said hesitantly, "but I'm getting a bad feeling about all of this.
+"I know I said we'd most likely be fine until midwinter," she said hesitantly, "but I'm getting a bad feeling about all of this.
 I feel that the quicker we move, the sooner we'll know what actions to take, and that means you four- pardon me, Shadow, you five- should get to the Library as soon as possible!"
-With renewed zeal, she began pacing again, skirts flaring out around her ankles as she turned sharply to look at them.
-"I'll keep researching while you're gone- I'm sure there are archives that I haven't managed to dig into yet, but if the knowledge is ianywhere/i the Old Library is where you'd find it!"
+With renewed zeal, she began pacing again, skirts flaring out around her ankles as she turned on her heel to look at them.
+"I'll keep researching while you're gone- I'm sure there are archives that I haven't managed to dig into yet, but if the knowledge is anywhere the Old Library is where you'd find it!"

 Green held up his hands in surrender, laughing softly.
 "Alright, alright!" he yielded.
 "We'll head out as soon as we can get our things together."

 "Excellent!"
 Zelda beamed at that, and moved to give him a fond peck on the cheek.
 "I don't know iwhat/i I'd do without you," she told them all, repeating the process with Red, then Blue, then Vio.
 The latter she grabbed by the forearms and tugged from his seat, to his confusion.
 "You come with me, Vio," she told him.
 "I need to teach you some Sheikah words to get into the Library with."

 Blue rose at that, crossing his arms.
 "Why him?" he complained.